SharePoint/sp-dev-docs/docs/spfx/use-msgraph.md

 ## Use the MSGraphClient in your solution

 > [!NOTE]
 > The **MSGraphClient** is available only in projects built using SharePoint Framework v1.4.1 and later.
-While using the **MSGraphClient** is explained by using a client-side web part, you can use it just as well in SharePoint Framework extensions.
+While the **MSGraphClient** is explained in this article by using a client-side web part, you can also use it in SharePoint Framework Extensions.

 1. To use the **MSGraphClient** in your SharePoint Framework solution, add the following `import` clause in your main web part file: